 First, figure out how much heat you actually need

-This is the foundation.
+Start here.
 You need either:

 - For electric mats: the wattage per m² (usually printed on the product)